webfuse-com/Labs/README.md

 ## Content Augmentation

 The background and content script can optionally be grouped within directories, too.
-In case of a grouped content script, files to augmentat any individual content page can be placed in the `augmentation` subdirectory:
+In case of a grouped content script, files to augmenta any individual content page can be placed in the `augmentation` subdirectory:

 ```
 .